rudraditya21/lattice/docs/SEMANTICS.md

   scopes, it creates a new binding in the current scope.
 - Assignment is a statement, not an expression; `x = y = 3` is not permitted.
 - Annotated bindings (`x: i32 = 3`) enforce the declared type; unannotated remain dynamic.
+- Annotations apply to simple bindings only; destructuring assignments do not support annotations.
 - Function parameters are immutable bindings inside the function body unless explicitly reassigned.

 ## Evaluation Model